PaddlePaddle/PaddleRS/docs/apis/infer_en.md

 |`repeats`|`int`|Number of repetitions used to assess model reasoning and pre- and post-processing speed.
 If it is greater than `1`, repeats the prediction and averages the time.|`1`|
 |`quiet`|`bool`|If `True`, no timing information will be printed.|`False`|

 `Predictor.predict()`returns exactly the same format as the graph inference API.
-For details, please refer to [Dynamic Graph Inference API](#dynamic-graph-inference-apis).
+For details, please refer to [Dynamic Graph Inference APIs](#dynamic-graph-inference-apis).

 ### `Predictor.slider_predict()`